Peer Tutoring Program

 support of the charge of the Academic Skills Center at Dartmouth

-Group tutoring consists of several students, in addition to a group tutor, and meet twice weekly for 1-hour tutorial sessions.
+Group tutoring consists of several students, in addition to a group tutor, and meet three times weekly for 1-hour tutorial sessions.
 Group tutoring is available for introductory courses that have historically experienced high tutoring demand.
 These courses are primarily within STEM and social science disciplines.
 Other high-demand courses that fall outside this rubric will also be considered for group tutoring.

 Individual tutoring is very limited and is intended for students who demonstrate a specific need for individual tutorial support.
 Individual tutors meet with their tutees for one hour a week per course.
 More information and the application to request an individual tutor can be found here.